-“Fresh-Air” Intake vs. Real Filtration – What We’ve Learned
+“Fresh-Air” Intake – What I’ve Learned

-What We Found in the Factory Setup
+What I Found in the Builder Setup

 Item | Observation |